Investment Quality Is Important

 Family Heirlooms Become Priceless

 Many of these furnishings are still found all over the world and are now in museums, classical estates, or in your very own home as a family heirloom.
 Some pieces are hundreds of years old, and as they have aged have become more beautiful from natural aging - what is know as natural patina from normal were and tear.
 The oxidation of natural patinas, regular wear, use, and time can age a fine furnishing and transform these furnishings into unique pieces of artwork.
 Examples of this quality and history are everywhere.
-They range from George Washington's handmade desk to the Besanon cabinet shown below, or your grandma or grandpa's old furnishings etc. that has been passed down through the generations of your family.
+They range from George Washington's handmade desk to the Besanon cabinet shown below, or your grandma or grandpa's old furnishings etc. that have been passed down through the generations of your family.

 This also applies to the handmade furnishing you purchase today and plan to pass down through your family.
 These items are all priceless.